-Do you feel trapped in your marriage because you have no money to support yourself?
-Here’s how to get money to leave your husband, inspired by a comment from a reader who feels trapped in her marriage.
+How do you leave a bad marriage with no money?
+Here are 13 ways and three books to help you get money to leave your husband, inspired by a comment from a reader who feels trapped in her relationship.

-Before I get to my tips, here’s what one reader told me she’s doing to earn money:
+Here’s what one reader told me she’s doing to earn money to leave her marriage:

 - Collecting cans and turning them in for cash

-- Asking my neighbors if they have any odd paying jobs I can do?- Wash windows, weed gardens etc.
+- Asking my neighbors if they have any odd paying jobs I can do, such as washing windows, weeding gardens, etc.

 - Every few times I go to the grocery store or Walmart etc, I buy a $5 gift card.
 Even if can only do $.50 etc do it!